- What’s a Statement Balance

-Credit cards are a tool, and when used the right way, can unlock rewards, cash back, and points.
+Credit cards are a tool, and when used the right way, they can unlock rewards, cashback, and points.

-Let us look at the difference between a statement balance and a current balance, factors that determine your credit score (so you can increase it while avoiding fees and penalties), and what grace periods are.
+Let us look at the difference between a statement balance vs current balance, factors that determine your credit score (so you can increase it while avoiding fees and penalties), and what grace periods are.